mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 - [Stackoverflow.com](https://stackoverflow.com) (The world's most commonly used question-and-answer website for computer programmers)
 - [ChatGPT](https://chatgpt.com) (The AI that can answer your questions)
 - [Medium.com](https://medium.com) (A social publishing platform where users can share stories, ideas, and perspectives)
-- [Meetup.com](https://www.meetup.com) and their associated Slack (a platform very similar to Discord) Groups.
+- [Meetup.com](https://www.meetup.com) and their associated Slack (a communication platform very similar to Discord) groups.
 Meetup is a platform that assists groups of like-minded people meet in person on online.
 Slack is an app that helps teams collaborate and communicate with great ease online.:

 The last one is key.
 People tend to care a bit more when its someone from their own town, neighborhood.
 Most Meetup groups these days have their own Slack group where you could remain in contact through out the week / month.

-I learned a lot from my local Slack group.
+I learned a ton from my local Slack group.
 It was named [PhillyCocoaHeads](http://phillycocoa.org).
 I got to ask a lot about basic Programming concepts from people that I never met in person.
 Without their help, I would not be where I am today.

 ![](slack.png "This Slack has a 'code-help' channel where people can ask their questions and get answers.
 Some of the other channels are 'book-club' and 'today-i-learned'")

 Stackoverflow.com's main benefit is that it's open to public and conversations are forever available.
 Though the UI of the site and its culture need some love.
-Slack may have a time limit for how long it keeps the history of conversations (typically 180 days) and is only available to the members of the Slack organization.
+Slack may have a time limit for how long it keeps the history of conversations (typically 180 days) and is only available to the members of its Slack organization.
 Yet it's in real time and often with people that you actually know.

 Medium.com is public but it is not meant to be a Q&A place or where discussions happen.
 It's more of a fancy micro blog platform.